tatari-genomics/genie2json/README.md

 •	sample - line element 0
 •	cancerTypeHighLevel – line element 1

-If a second file is not provided, for each row it may will add 'NA' for the high-level cancer type.
+If a second file is not provided, for each row it will add 'NA' for the high-level cancer type.

 N.B.
 These clinical data are loaded into MongoDB and utilised to supplement the mutation information generated in the second step.